LinuxCommandLibrary

 az-account

-Manage Azure subscriptions and account information
+Manage Azure subscriptions and access tokens

 TLDR

-List all subscriptions for the logged in account
+List all subscriptions for the logged-in account

 $ az account list